-Costs of subsistence for participants and accompanying persons 80 during the activity.
+Costs of subsistence for participants and accompanying persons during the activity.
 Category of participants Country group 1 Country group 2 Country group 3 Staff 90 - 180 EUR 80 - 160 EUR 70 - 140 EUR If necessary: subsistence costs are eligible for travel time before and after the activity, with a maximum of two travel days for participants and accompanying Learners 35 - 120 EUR 30- 104 EUR 25- 88 EUR Individual support persons receiving standard travel grant, and a maximum of six travel days in case of a green travel The above are base rates per day of activity.
 Each NA will decide on exact base rates within the allowed ranges.
 Financing mechanism: contribution to unit costs.
-Rule of allocation: based on the number of persons, duration of stay and receiving country 81 .
-The base rate is payable up to the 14 th day of activity.
-From the 15 th day of activity, the payable rate will be equal to 70% of the base rate.
-Payable rates will be rounded to the Inclusion support for organisations: Costs related to nearest whole Euro. the organisation of mobility activities for participants with fewer opportunities.
+The base rate is activity.
+From th ne 15 th day of activity, the Rule of allocation: based on the number of persons, duration of stay and receiving country . payable rate will be equal to 70% of the base rate.
+Payable rates will be rounded to the nearest whole Euro.
+Inclusion support for organisations: Costs related to the organisation of mobility activities for participants with fewer opportunities.
 Financing mechanism: contribution to unit costs.
-100 EUR per participant Rule of allocation: based on the number of participants with fewer opportunities.
-Inclusion support Inclusion support for participants: Additional costs directly linked to participants with fewer opportunities and their accompanying persons (including justified costs related to travel and subsistence if a grant for these participants is not requested through budget categories "Travel" and "Individual support").
+Rule of allocation: based on the number of participants with fewer opportunities.
+100 EUR per pa rticipant Inclusion support Inclusion support for participants: Additional costs directly linked to participants with fewer opportunities and their accompanying persons (including justified costs related to travel and subsistence if a grant for these participants is not requested through budget categories "Travel" and "Individual support").
 Financing mechanism: real costs.
 Rule of allocation: the request must be justified by the applicant and approved by the National Agency.
 100% of eligible costs Preparatory visits Costs covering travel and subsistence for participation in a preparatory visit.
 575 EUR per participant, with a maximum of three participants per visit

-80 In case of accompanying persons, the rates for staff apply.
+&lt;sup>81 In case of accompanying persons, the rates for staff apply.
 In exceptional cases, where the accompanying person needs to stay abroad for more than 60 days, extra subsistence costs beyond the 60th day will be supported under the budget heading "Inclusion support".

-81 Receiving country groups:

-Country group 1: Norway, Denmark, Luxembourg, Iceland, Sweden, Ireland, Finland, Liechtenstein;
+Receiving country groups: Country group 1: Norway, Denmark, Luxembourg, Iceland, Sweden, Ireland, Finland, Liechtenstein;